edibotopic/edibotopic-website/content/notes/productive-difference.md

 tags = ["philosophy", "Metaphysics"]
 +++

-Reality can be understood as being shaped by productive differences between certain physical quantities:
+Reality can be understood as being shaped by differences between certain physical quantities that result in productive change:

 - Heat travels from high-temperature to low-temperature
 - Low density oil floats in higher density water